 - Always keeping our eyes to the ground to make sure we notice when it is needed.

 - Having our internal processes live in a state of regular review, so we update them as they need to be updated.

 - Having all members of our team, from software developers to product directors, to everyone else, understanding that our processes can be adjusted as necessary.

-- Being in touch with the industry best practices, so we can regularly update our own processes based on constantly improving industry standards.
+- Being in touch with the industry’s best practices, so we can regularly update our own processes based on constantly improving industry standards.

 Here’s one of the challenges: finding this balance is hard.
-It’s natural for focused groups to become fundamentalists, since the two directions always tag at you and one side will always tug stronger.
-This is doubly true in the tech consultancy world, where most players we know, are either too flexible or too process-driven for our tastes, and the tastes of our clients.
+It’s natural for focused groups to become fundamentalists, since the two directions always tug at you and one side will always tug stronger.
+This is doubly true in the tech consultancy world, where most players we know are either too flexible or too process-driven for our tastes, as well as the tastes of our clients.

-UV’s solution is to make sure we always keep this balance by having this balance as one of our core values, and to constantly reinforce it and remind ourselves of it, at every level.
+UV’s solution is to make sure we always keep this balance by having it as one of our core values, and to constantly reinforce it and remind ourselves of it, at every level.
 As this article itself will do for the team: positive reinforcement never hurts!